lupyuen/nuttx-star64/README.md

 Check the next section for the Stack Dump analysis...

-# Analyse the Stack Dump
+# Analyse the Stack Dump for Scheme Interpreter

 _In the previous section, we saw the Scheme App crashing on NuttX QEMU..._